 Understanding how the diverse ecosystems that sustain life on Earth emerge from ecological and evolutionary processes remains a central goal in biology.
-However, disentangling the relative influence of local ecological processes from evolutionary and historical processes, which operate at large spatial and temporal scales, remains challenging (Ricklefs 2004).
-Traditionally evolution is viewed as regulating regional species pools, a process happening largely removed from local ecology (Hubbell, 2001; Cavender-Bares et al., 2009).
-While we can observe and test local ecological phenomena, testing evolutionary mechanisms is often based on inference from contemporary patterns of species, genetic or phylogenetic diversity.
-At the largest spatial scales, studies have typically focused on identifying the abiotic and historical determinants of patterns of species diversity (e.g., Kreft & Jetz 2007; Jetz & Fine 2012; Wiens & Donoghue 2004; Wiens et al 2011).
+However, disentangling the relative influence of local ecological processes from evolutionary and historical processes, which operate at large spatial and temporal scales, remains a central challenge (Ricklefs 2004).
+Traditionally evolution is viewed as regulation of regional species pools via speciation, extinction and dispersal, processes that occur largely removed from local ecology (Hubbell, 2001; Cavender-Bares et al., 2009).
+While local ecological phenomena can be observed and tested directly, we must infer evolutionary mechanisms based on contemporary patterns of species, genetic or phylogenetic diversity.
+At the largest spatial scales, biogeographical studies have synthesized extensive data sets towards testing theory on the abiotic and historical determinants of patterns of species diversity (e.g., Kreft & Jetz 2007; Jetz & Fine 2012; Wiens & Donoghue 2004; Wiens et al 2011).

-Ecology in turn is viewed as the processes that act to pack standing diversity into local communities through competition, facilitation and neutral ecological drift (Hubbell, 2001; Tilman, 2004; Bascompte & Jordano, 2007; Borer et al., 2014).
-Recent advances have further refined the causes and consequences of ecological drift (Hubbell, 2001; Rosindell & Phillimore, 2011; Rosindell et al., 2012), re-vitalized classical niche-based mechanisms such as niche partitioning (Tilman, 2004; Chesson, 2000), competition and predation (Borer et al., 2014), and put ecology in a network theoretic context (Williams & Martinez, 2000; Brose et al., 2006; Berlow et al., 2009).
+Community ecology in turn has focused on the processes that pack standing diversity into local communities; determistically, through competition, facilitation and predation, and stochastically via neutral ecological drift (Hubbell, 2001; Tilman, 2004; Bascompte & Jordano, 2007).
+Recent advances have further refined the causes and consequences of ecological drift (Hubbell, 2001; Rosindell & Phillimore, 2011; Rosindell et al., 2012), re-vitalized classical niche-based mechanisms such as niche partitioning (Tilman, 2004; Chesson, 2000), and placed ecology in a network theoretic context (Williams & Martinez, 2000; Brose et al., 2006; Berlow et al., 2009).

 Ecological theories have been poorly integrated with evolutionary perspectives (Cavender-Bares et al., 2009), missing the opportunity to understand how evolutionary history can drive common patterns in contemporary ecology (Ricklefs, 1987; Qian et al., 2005).
 There is a clear need to steer ecological theories and studies toward incorporating biodiversity dynamics during evolutionary community assembly, via the processes of invasion, microevolution, speciation, and extinction.
-The confluence of ecological and evolutionary theory has the potential to greatly illuminate biodiversity dynamics through space and time.
+The confluence of ecological and evolutionary theory, with increasingly sophisticated analytic tools and greater access to data from model systems, can provide new syntheses and tests of how the interplay of evolutionary and ecological processes have shaped present-day biodiversity.

 Islands, due to their relative ecological simplicity and discrete nature, are opportune systems to disentangle the interplay of local ecological mechanisms and large scale historical evolutionary drivers of biodiversity patterns.
-In addition to definite boundaries in space, hotspot oceanic island systems, such as the Hawaiian archipelago, are also discrete in time due to their sequential formation as the tectonic plate moves over a volcanic hotspot.
-The age gradient of such island systems thus has the potential to stratify the eco-evolutionary process of community assembly.
-For example, younger communities may have originated mostly from initial immigration from the mainland and neighboring islands, and thus may be dominated by ecological mechanisms operating on a source pool whose evolution is removed from the local setting.
+In addition to definite boundaries in space, hotspot oceanic island systems, such as the Hawaiian archipelago, are also discrete in time due to their sequential volcanic formation on mobile tectonic plates.
+The age gradients of such island systems thus have potential to stratify the eco-evolutionary process of community assembly.
+For example, younger communities may have originated mostly from initial immigration from the mainland and neighboring islands, and may be dominated by ecological mechanisms operating on a source pool whose evolution is removed from the local setting.
 Conversely, on older islands the longer time scale could allow observation of the combined interaction and feedback of the diversification of the source pool and local ecological dynamics.
 The temporal stratification provides an opportunity to disentangle these interacting forces.